|

 North Carolina, it fought at White Hall and then relocated to Virginia.
 While in Virginia, the unit was assigned to General Pettigrew's, Kirkland's,

 and MacRae's Brigade, Army of Northern Virginia.
-It fought on many battlefields from Gettysburg to Cold Harbor, endured the hardships of the Petersburg trenches, and saw action around Appomattox.
+It fought on many battlefields from Gettysburg to Cold Harbor, endured the hardships of the Siege of Petersburg, and saw action around Appomattox.
 It lost over half of the 617 at Gettysburg, reported 15 casualties at Bristoe, and surrendered 8 officers and 74 men.
 The field officers were Colonels Collett Leventhorpe and William J. Martin, Lieutenant

 Colonels Francis W. Bird and William A. Owens, and Major Egbert A. Ross.

-during the summer of 1862 with three companies; later increased to six.
-The men were from Buncombe, Haywood, Transylvania,
+the summer of 1862 with three companies; later increased to six.
+The men were from Buncombe, Haywood, Transylvania, and Madison

-and Madison counties.
+counties.
 It was assigned to North Carolina and southern Virginia.
-In the spring of 1865 four additional
+In the spring of 1865 it added four companies

-companies from Buncombe, Henderson, and Transylvania counties joined the command and it was officially designated the 69th
+from Buncombe, Henderson, and Transylvania counties and was officially designated the 69th North Carolina Regiment-7th

 officers were Colonels Champion T. N. Davis, Stephen Lee, John S. McElroy, and William A. Stowe; Lieutenant Colonels Abel